Craig Bickhardt: Career

 In 1993, Bickhardt and Thom Schuyler (also formerly of S-K-O) recorded the Christmas music album Precious Child.
-He continued his songwriting, including hits for Stacy Dean Campbell, Martina McBride, Pam Tillis, and The Kinleys.
+He continued his songwriting, including hits for Stacy Dean Campbell, Martina McBride, Pam Tillis, and the Kinleys.
 He also co-wrote for Great Plains, a band which included former Poco member Jack Sundrud.
 Bickhardt and Sundrud co-wrote Ty Herndon's 1998 Number One hit "It Must Be Love" as well.

-Bickhardt returned to recording in 2001 with his first solo album, Easy Fires, via Stone Barn Records.
-By 2006, he returned to his native Pennsylvania but continued to record.
-A duet album with Sundrud entitled Idlewheel was released that year, followed by Brother to the Wind in 2009.
+Bickhardt returned to recording in 2001 with his first solo album, Easy Fires, released on his own label, Stone Barn Records.
+In 2006, he returned to his native Pennsylvania and continued to record.
+A duet album with Sundrud entitled Idlewheel was released that year, followed by a solo album Brother to the Wind in 2009.

 He won First Prize in the prestigious 4th Annual IAMA (International Acoustic Music Awards) in 2008 with his song "Sugarcane Street" in the Open category.
 He also hosted a songwriting workshop in association with the Nashville Songwriters Association International.

 On March 12, 2011, Bickhardt appeared with J.D.
-Malone, Thom Schuyler, for a performance that included original music from all three artist.
-This tour was called "On The Road and In The Round."
+Malone, Thom Schuyler, for a performance that included original music from all three artists.
+This tour was called "On the Road and in the Round."